Friday, June 10, 2016

 The liquor departments in the grocery stores are roped off.
 Large signs proclaim: No alcohol sales today.

 The local cantinas and neighbourhood beer stores are closed up tight.
 Good grief!
 This is Mexico.
-Normally beer and bottled coolers are sold in every corner store, all year around.
+Normally, beer and bottled coolers are sold in every corner store, all year round.
+What’s happening?

 2016 Media truck